-Section 36 of the Local Government Act 1993 requires that a Plan of Management for community land manages the land details:
+Section 36 of the Local Government Act 1993 outlines that a Plan of Management for community land must identify the following:

-- The objectives and performance targets of the Plan of Management with respect to the land; - The means by which the Council proposes to achieve the Plan of Management's objectives and performance targets; - The manner in which the Council proposes to assess its performance with respect to the plan's objectives and performance targets.
+- the category of the land; - the objectives and performance targets of the Plan of Management with respect to the land; - the means by which the Council proposes to achieve the Plan of Management's objectives and performance targets; - the manner in which the Council proposes to assess its performance with respect to the plan's objectives and performance targets.

-Objectives and performance targets of the Plan of Management with respect to the land s.36(b) Means by which Council proposes to achieve the Plan of Management's objectives and performance targets s.36(c) Manner in which Council proposes to assess its performance with respect to the Plan of Management's objectives and performance targets s.36(d) Uses and Recreation To provide for a range of different activities Provide improved facilities as shown in the Number of facilities upgraded and installed. enhancing opportunities for recreational use of the park. master plan.
+PERFORMANCE TARGETS Objectives and performance targets of the Plan of Management with respect to the land s.36(b) Means by which Council proposes to achieve the Plan of Management's objectives and performance targets s.36(c) Manner in which Council proposes to assess its performance with respect to the Plan of Management's objectives and performance targets s.36(d) Uses and Recreation To provide for a range of different activities Provide improved facilities as shown in the Number of facilities upgraded and installed. enhancing opportunities for recreational use of the park. master plan.
 Enhanced recreational opportunities for visitors to the park.
 Improve amenity Provide and maintain a high standard of amenities for Boomerang Park users, including people with disabilities.
-Provide amenities to Number of facilities increase use and upgraded and install enjoyment of the park, including toilet facilities, shade and bins.
+Provide amenities to increase use and enjoyment of the park, including toilet facilities, shade and bins.
+Number of facilities upgraded and installed.
 Access and Circulation Provide improved pedestrian access to and within the park.
 The master plan proposes a network of circulation pathways through the park.
 Completion of pathway network through the park in accordance with relevant Australian Standards.